 The cake is named after the specialty liquor (Schwarzwalder Kirschwasser) of the region of the Black Forest (Schwarzwald) mountain range in southwestern Germany.

-HOW TO OBSERVE
+HOW TO OBSERVE BLACK FOREST CAKE DAY

-Use #BlackForestCakeDay to post on social media.
+- As you celebrate, be sure to use #BlackForestCakeDay to post on social media.